The LITE Program

 About the Program

-The LITE Program at the Cancer Institute of New Jersey, provides long-term evaluation, support, and health education for the growing population of childhood cancer survivors.
-The successes in the treatment of childhood cancer have led to inreasing survival rates.
+The LITE Program at the Cancer Institute, provides long-term evaluation, support, and health education for the growing population of childhood cancer survivors.
+The successes in the treatment of childhood cancer have led to increasing survival rates.

 Survivors may be at risk for developing problems (late effects) from the life-saving cancer treatments they received (chemotherapy, radiation, and surgery) since the treatment not only gets rid of the cancer, but also damages healthy tissues/cells.